 As the company went into administration, the store became busy and attracted a different, more demanding sort of customer.
 The experience taught me a lot about people and how to handle stressful situations.

-I explored my experience of building new digital teams, having found himself doing so in two different situations at two different institutions.
+I explored my experience of building new digital teams, having found myself doing so in two different situations at two different institutions.

 - Agile Project Management Registered Practitioner (2014)

 Economics and politics may not seem to have much relevance to my career at first glance.
 But studying social science made me a better designer.

 Economics has a lot to say about the way humans behave and how they are motivated.
 This knowledge has helped me put myself in the user’s shoes, informing my design decisions and the way I approach my work.